 Introduction

+The information in this Annex is relevant for calculating maximum eirp levels for networks of WSDs lying outside of any given co-channel or adjacent channel DTT coverage area, taking into account the cumulative effects of multiple sources of interference.
+Calculation methods for treating this situation are presented in section 5.1.2.4.

+Methods for dealing with maximum WSD eirp levels for WSDs lying inside of an adjacent channel DTT coverage area are presented in section 5 of the main Report and in Annex 5, using the parameters of the various reference interference scenarios of Annex 2.

 Simulation methodology and its results

 Figure 13 shows the simulation methodology.
-The simulation parameters based on REPORT 159 are shown in Table 4.
+The simulation parameters based on ECC Report 159 are shown in Table 4.
 The simulation procedure is as follows:

 STEP 1.
 Set the incumbent service operation parameters

-The parameters in the Table 4 of Section 4.1 of ECC REPORT 159 are adopted.
+The parameters in the Table 4 of Section 4.1 of ECC Report 159 are adopted.

 STEP 2.
 Calculate the protection area of the incumbent service operation and the protection contour

-The protection contour is calculated based on the method in Section 4.1 of REPORT 159.
+The protection contour is calculated based on the method in Section 4.1 of ECC Report 159.

 STEP 3.
 Set the number of distributed master WSDs and its geolocation related parameters of the master WSDs.